CMSgov/bluebutton-site-static/_pages/developers.md

 For example, if you use demographic information to help beneficiaries autofill tedious data-entry, you might want to explain that benefit before they reach the authorization screen. **It is essential, however, that you give beneficiaries the full picture.** If they do share that data with you for one-time data entry, they should know how long you keep it and if it is used for any other purposes.

+#### What if my application doesn't need demographic information from beneficiaries?

+As stewards of sensitive data, it is important to adopt the practice of only asking for the data that is needed to perform a service for a beneficiary.
+As you register or edit an application in our Sandbox, you will see an option to choose whether or not your application needs to collect demographic information from beneficiaries.

+If you choose not to collect demographic information, Medicare beneficiaries will see a simplified version of the OAuth screen as they no longer need to choose whether or not they want to share that information.

 ### Native Mobile App Support {#nativeMobileApp}

 Native Mobile App Support follows the [RFC 8252 - OAuth 2.0 for Native Apps](https://tools.ietf.org/html/rfc8252) authentication flow utilizing the [PKCE](https://tools.ietf.org/html/rfc7636) extension and enables a custom URI scheme redirect.